LiquidFun/BoppieEvolution/README.md

 * Improve display of recurrent connections
 * Use textures on the ground (fertile vs infertile land)
 * Show version/commit id in application
-* Make the fittest tab somehow always selectable
+* Add eye button to hide eye containers
 * Add world configuration tab with seed and other such stuff
 * Add high-contrast (bright world background) and large font mode for beamer presentations
+* Plots
+    * Change y-scale once higher values have been achieved
 * Ease of use:
     * Make the hotkey button more apparent (e.g. show a HOTKEYS text after starting for a couple seconds)
     * Add help tooltips for boppie and world window
     * Show WASD + SHIFT display when controlling boppie
     * Add buttons for common actions
-        * Eat food, show sensors
+        * Eat food, show sensors, stop following
         * Load and save simulations
 * Alternative display of neural network, where the input neurons are shown at the positions of the sensory neurons near the actual boppie
 * Add menu bar at the top: Simulation/Help, with multiple dropdown menu options to restart simulation, back to menu, keyboard help, explanation help etc